btcpayserver/btcpayserver-doc/docs/TryItOut.md

 See [What's Next](./WhatsNext.md) for more ways on exploring BTCPay server.

 <!--
-### I feel like this should not live here, but rather should be on some Dev pages or somewhere else then here atleast. ###
+### I feel like this should not live here, but rather should be on some Dev pages or somewhere else then here atleast.
+I did add this to the Testnet page, which moved to Deployments.  ###

 Then you can create an invoice, either through
 * The "Invoice" menu on the website or